 Globus Medical, Inc., together with its subsidiaries, is a medical device company focused exclusively on the design, development and commercialization of musculoskeletal implants.
 We are currently focused on implants that promote healing in patients with spine disorders.
-Since our inception in 2003, we have launched over 120 products and offer a product portfolio addressing a broad array of spinal pathologies.
+Since our inception in 2003, we have launched over 130 products and offer a product portfolio addressing a broad array of spinal pathologies.

-We are headquartered in Audubon, Pennsylvania and market and sell our products through our exclusive sales force in the United States, Europe, India, South Africa, Australia, Central & South America and the Middle East.
+We are headquartered in Audubon, Pennsylvania and market and sell our products through our exclusive sales force in the United States, as well as within North, Central & South America, Europe, Asia, Africa and Australia.
 The sales force consists of direct sales representatives and distributor sales representatives employed by exclusive independent distributors.